ln-vortex/ln-vortex/docs/client-rpc.md

 #### Params

-You can set `address` to give an address to do the collaborative transaction to.
+You can set `address` to specify an address to do the collaborative transaction to.

-You can set `nodeId` to for the pubkey of the node to open the channel to.
+You can set `nodeId` to specify the node's pubkey to open the channel to.

-Or you can set neither and Vortex will generate an address to do the collaborative transaction to.
+Or you can set neither and LnVortex will generate an address to do the collaborative transaction to.

-- outpoints: Array[String] - Outpoints should be in the format `txid:vout`
+- outpoints: Array[String] - outpoints should be in the `txid:vout` format
-- address: String - Optional, address to do the collaborative transaction to
+- address: String - optional, address to do the collaborative transaction to
-- nodeId: String - Optional, The pubkey of the node to open the channel to
+- nodeId: String - optional, the node's pubkey to open the channel to
-- peerAddr: String - Optional, IP or onion address of the peer
+- peerAddr: String - optional, IP or Onion Service's address of the peer

 #### Response